rmakaren/autostats/README.md

 # AUTOSTATS documentation

-Autostats is a repositorium aiming automatising a choise of statistical tests for group comparison
+Autostats is a repository aiming automating a choise of statistical tests for group comparison

 ## Project status
 Project is under development